ipetkov/crane/docs/API.md

 * `cargoConfigs`: a list of paths to all `.cargo/config.toml` files which may appear in the project.
 Ignored if `registries` is set.
   - Default value: `[]`
+* `overrideVendorCargoPackage`: a function that will be called on every crate vendored from a cargo registry, which allows for modifying the derivation which will unpack the cargo tarball (e.g. to patch the crate source).
+  It will be called with the following parameters:
+  1. The `Cargo.lock` entry for that package (to allow conditional overrides based on the package name/version/source, etc.)
+  1. The default `downloadCargoPackage` derivation
+  - Default value: `_p: drv: drv`
 * `registries`: an attrset of registry names to their index URL.
 The default ("crates-io") registry need not be specified, as it will automatically be available, but it can be overridden if required.